Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 }
 ```

-An API using models might be:
+An API using model types could be:

 ```csharp
         // This is an example model class